rahulj51/miles2code.github.io/_posts/2021-05-11-data-modeling-principles.markdown

 #### Principles for Data Transformations (*in no specific order*)

+1. Organize your storage in layers such as shown in the above diagram.
+2. Avoid querying source tables that are more than 2 layers below the target layer.
-1. Practice immutability.
+3. Practice immutability.
 Each row should written only once to the table.
 In other words, do not insert a row and then update it in a subsequent step.[[<sup>1</sup>]](#one)
-1. Break complex transformations into smaller sub-steps.
+4. Break complex transformations into smaller sub-steps.
 Adopt single responsibility.
-1. Delay joining tables from different data sources.
+5. Delay joining tables from different data sources.
 Decoupling helps manage changes better.
-1. Ensure that all Facts/Events have a business timestamp and an arrival/etl timestamp.[[<sup>2</sup>]](#two)
+6. Ensure that all Facts/Events have a business timestamp and an arrival/etl timestamp.[[<sup>2</sup>]](#two)
-1. Perform upserts by primary keys only.
+7. Perform upserts by primary keys only.
 Never delete-insert based on timestamps alone.
-1. Avoid upserts if you care about [bitemporal](https://martinfowler.com/articles/bitemporal-history.html) history.[[<sup>3</sup>]](#three)
+8. Avoid upserts if you care about [bitemporal](https://martinfowler.com/articles/bitemporal-history.html) history.[[<sup>3</sup>]](#three)
-1. Avoid cleaning data.
+9. Avoid cleaning data.
 Cleaning data is an anti-pattern.
 If you must, do this in a separate step in the transformation flow.[[<sup>4</sup>]](#four)
-1. Do not model anything motivated purely by ease-of-use or convenience.
+10. Do not model anything motivated purely by ease-of-use or convenience.
 Each transformation step must add "value".
-1. Avoid querying source tables that are more than 2 layers below the target layer (see diagram above).
-1. Never re-implement any business logic from source systems in the warehouse.[[<sup>5</sup>]](#five)
+11. Never re-implement any business logic from source systems in the warehouse.[[<sup>5</sup>]](#five)
-1. Use un-materialized views wherever possible for aggregations (Views are relatively cheaper to build and modify, but have some limitations)
+12. Use un-materialized views wherever possible for aggregations (Views are relatively cheaper to build and modify, but have some limitations)
-1. Do not create/invent any fundamentally new domain entities directly in the data warehouse.
+13. Do not create/invent any fundamentally new domain entities directly in the data warehouse.
 If you must, do this deliberately and not as a side-effect of another transformation.[[<sup>6</sup>]](#six)
-1. Do not coalesce multiple attributes into a single attribute.
+14. Do not coalesce multiple attributes into a single attribute.
 Coalesces are hard to reason about.
 Instead, use records/structs to store multiple values.
-1. Do not model anything in a visualization layer like Tableau/Looker.
+15. Do not model anything in a visualization layer like Tableau/Looker.
 These models are hard to reason about and can not be reused outside the tools.
-1. Create multiple usage-centric views/aggregations of the same data instead of creating a Frankenstein's dataset.
+16. Create multiple usage-centric views/aggregations of the same data instead of creating a Frankenstein's dataset.
-1. Adopt an evolution strategy for your tables using principles of API evolution.
+17. (yeah, I know I said 16 😄).
+Adopt an evolution strategy for your tables using principles of API evolution.
 Create a new version, communicate to users, migrate and deprecate.

 ***